Homestay IN Japan

 - Departure from Japan

 - For prices and an application please contact the Labo office.
 Labo’s all-inclusive IN Japan Fee covers all costs in Japan except for private purchases.
-Covered items include: All travel in Japan, hotels and homestays, meals, shipping luggage, Narita airport fee, Labo supervision throughout the summer, and Labo Camp fees.
+Covered items include: All travel in Japan, hotels and homestays, meals, shipping luggage, airport fee, Labo supervision throughout the homestay, and Labo Camp fees.
 Travel expenses to and from Japan are not included.

 Former IN Japan Program Participant